 In parallel, the development team might work on developing forms and reports as per your requirements.
 They might also work on integrating any external systems such as EDI or e-commerce.

-After they finish testing of master configuration of your ERP solution, your consultant will upload all of your data (such as vendors, customers, and items).
+After they finish testing the master configuration of your ERP solution, your consultant will upload all of your data (such as vendors, customers, and items).
 You will then need to perform the final rounds of testing before going live.

-You need to own your ERP implementation
+You need to own your ERP implementation.

 The ERP consultant will support you with any issues your team might experience after going live for a couple of weeks.
 They might also provide support during your first month close.
 However, you will be responsible for managing your live ERP solution and ensuring your users’ success.